 To avoid being disappointed in the long run, ask your transfer advisor or admission counselor questions about whether or not your credits will transfer.
 Be proactive from the start and contact the school(s) you are considering and make sure you are taking transferrable classes and also finding out what grades you need to have in order for the classes to transfer.

-If you’re coming from a two-year college, check to see if there are any established partnership or articulation agreements between the two-year and four-year schools you are interested in (turn to page ## for more details).
+If you’re coming from a two-year college, check to see if there are any established partnership or articulation agreements between the two-year and four-year schools you are interested in.
 This might help streamline the process of transferring credits as well.
 The sooner you research a school’s credit policy, the better off you will be when it comes time to transfer.
 It can make all the difference in saving you time and money in the long run.

 Pro: Studying at your first-choice college